vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mde.md

 [Custom detection rules](custom-detection-rules.md) can be built from advanced hunting queries to help you proactively watch for events that might be indicative of breach activity and misconfigured devices.

 ### Action center

 Action center shows you the investigations created by automated investigation and response capabilities.
 This automated, self-healing in the Microsoft Defender portal can help security teams by automatically responding to specific events.

 [Learn more about the Action center](m365d-action-center.md).

-### Threat Analytics

-Get threat intelligence from expert Microsoft security researchers.
-Threat Analytics helps security teams be more efficient when facing emerging threats.
-Threat Analytics includes:

-- Email-related detections and mitigations from Microsoft Defender for Office 365.
-This is in addition to the endpoint data already available from Microsoft Defender for Endpoint.
-- Incidents view related to the threats.
-- Enhanced experience for quickly identifying and using actionable information in the reports.

-You can access threat analytics either from the upper left navigation bar in the Microsoft Defender portal, or from a dedicated dashboard card that shows the top threats for your organization.

-Learn more about how to [track and respond to emerging threats with threat analytics](./threat-analytics.md).

 ### Endpoints section